A Convolutional Neural Network (CNN) is a powerful machine learning technique from the field of deep learning.

-- Examine how TensorFlow can be used for large-scale application of deep learning to big datasets in industry In this webinar, Dipendra Jha, Ph.D. student in Computer Science from Northwestern University, provided a brief introduction to Deep Learning and TensorFlow, followed by actual implementation and demonstration of MNIST image classification using convolutional neural networks (CNNs).
+In this webinar, Dipendra Jha, Ph.D. student in Computer Science from Northwestern University, will provide a brief introduction to Deep Learning and TensorFlow, followed by actual implementation and demonstration of MNIST image classification using convolutional neural networks (CNNs).

-About the presenter: Dipendra Jha is is a fourth-year Ph.D. student in Computer Science from Northwestern University.
+Dipendra Jha is is a fourth-year Ph.D. student in Computer Science from Northwestern University.
 He is exploring the field of Deep Learning and Machine Learning using High Performance Computing (HPC) systems in the CUCIS lab under Prof. Alok Choudhary.
 His research focuses on scaling up deep learning and machine learning models using HPC (CPU and GPU) clusters, and their application to Material Science and Social Media Analytics.
+Before this, he completed his Master’s in Computer Science from Northwestern University.
+He worked in the field of Computer Networks, Distributed Systems and Cellular Networks in Aqualab under Prof. Fabian Bustamante.
+During this period, his research spanned from Web Page Performance Optimizations, Network Measurements and Community WiFi to Inter-domain Routing in Cellular Networks, IXPs and Content Distribution Networks (CDNs).
+He completed his Bachelors’ in Computer Engineering from Tribhuvan University in Nepal.